 From the National Federation of Independent Businesses (NFIB), we have a whole survey on the topic of Business Activity in the Home.
 A couple of highlights:

-- Home-based businesses overwhelmingly employ fewer than 10 people.
-The principal location for 27 percent of businesses employing fewer than 10 is the home compared to 4 percent for those employing 20 or more.
+Home-based businesses overwhelmingly employ fewer than 10 people.
+The principal location for 27 percent of businesses employing fewer than 10 in the home compared to 4 percent for those employing 20 or more.

 Also from NFIB, which looks as small business owners, under 250 employees, we have some interesting leads on ownership of personal residence as well as mortgages taken out to promote business activities:

 Small business owners are heavily invested in real estate.
 Ninety-six (96) percent own their personal residence, 49 percent own all or part of the building, and/or land, on which their business sits (excluding the one-quarter who operate primarily from the home), and 41 percent own investment real estate, excluding their residence and business.

 Real estate, particularly home mortgages, is frequently used to finance or collateralize other business assets.
 Seventy-six (76) percent have at least one mortgage on the real estate they own with 13 percent having three or more mortgages, 22 percent having taken out at least one mortgage to finance business activities.
 Sixteen (16) percent use real estate to collateralize other business assets, including 10 percent who use their homes as collateral.
 About one in 10 (9%) own at least one currently upside-down property.
 The financial leverage homes provide businesses in a weak economy with declining real estate values is a matter of concern.

 We know from the Kauffman Firm Survey, which examines new businesses in the United States, that "Nearly half of businesses started in the business

 owner’s home or garage.
 Slightly more than 40 percent operated in rented or leased space, while the remainder operated at the site of a current client, or in a building or location bought by the business."